BartJanBoverhof/Masterthesis/pipeline/README.md

 - `pickle`: transform data is .pickle file.

 ## Still to add:
 - Automate transformer such that it iterates over, and transforms for all respondents.
+(Look into `list_fies_recursively`)